Text Link

 How does anorexia affect eyesight?

-The eyes, like any other organ, need proper nutrients to function.
-People living with anorexia nervosa (AN) typically don’t consume enough food to fully nourish their bodies.
-This malnutrition leads to physical changes and complications, including to the eyes and vision.
-(1)
+With AN in particular, people typically don’t consume enough food to fully nourish their bodies.
+This malnutrition leads to physical changes and complications, including to the eyes and vision.1

 Last updated on